While debt may be the cause of much stress and worry, there are many ways to get out of debt.

 Now comes the hard part.
 It's time to look at your spending and work out where you could make savings.
 You'll probably find that reducing your expenses is not that hard.
 A few small changes can cut your expenses significantly.
 Here are some ideas:

-- Save on your transport – a train or public transport season ticket may be cheaper than driving.
+A train or public transport season ticket may be cheaper than driving.
 Even better, can you walk, ride a bike or car share?

-- Cut back your food costs – take your lunch to work instead of buying food from a nearby cafe or sandwich shop.
-Eat simply, rather than buying luxuries.
 Eating lots of fruit and vegetables, and making things from scratch is usually much cheaper than prepared food, and better for you too!

 You can probably think of other ways that you can cut your spending.
 Take a look at your expenses and figure out where you can make savings.